 - 1. Multi-family dwellings (not including townhomes) are prohibited. - 2.
-Golf courses are prohibited. - 3.
+Golf courses and driving ranges are prohibited. - 3.
 Barrow pits are prohibited. - 4.
 Parking for townhomes shall be a minimum of two (2) spaces per unit.
-Separately designated guest or loading spaces are not required.
+Separately designated guest or loading spaces are not required. - 5.
+Two (2) ground mounted entrance signs are permitted.